hghcomphys/hghcomphys.github.io/index.md

 #     text: "More text here."
 ---

+> The inside of a computer is as dumb as hell but it goes like mad!
+> <cite><a href="https://quotefancy.com/quote/1185459/Richard-P-Feynman-The-inside-of-a-computer-is-as-dumb-as-hell-but-it-goes-like-mad#:~:text=Richard%20P.,but%20it%20goes%20like%20mad!%E2%80%9D">Richard P. Feynman</a></cite>

 Hi there, and welcome!

 My name is Hossein.

 I'm a research scientist at [IMEC](https://www.imec.be), working on computational methods for drug discovery.
 Before, I worked at [VITO](https://vito.be) as an HPC engineer and data scientist, built deep learning solutions for image analysis and domain-specific language models.
 I also managed HPC clusters and developed expertise in GPU computing and low-level profiling and performance optimization.
 During my PhD and postdoctoral research, I used molecular dynamics simulations to study the structural and dynamical properties of nano-membranes for water filtration applications.

 On this website, I share my notes, experiments, and insights on topics I enjoy working on including molecular simulations, HPC, and machine learning.